 In accordance with RCW 43.88.037, the Office of Financial Management adopts generally accepted accounting principles (GAAP) as applicable to state governments.
-GAAP are uniform minimum standards of and guidelines to financial accounting and reporting.
+Generally accepted accounting principles (GAAP) are uniform minimum standards of and guidelines to financial accounting and reporting.
 GAAP establishes appropriate measurement and classification criteria for financial reporting.
 Adherence to GAAP provides a reasonable degree of comparability among the financial reports of state and local governmental units.